 Opponents Say Strict Scheduling Laws Limit Flexibility

 Some business groups oppose stringent scheduling laws because they make it hard for employers to find someone to cover a shift for a worker who needs to take time off with little notice.
-While such laws are "great in theory for those who need to know their schedules ahead of time, [they are] horrible for those that have last-minute obligations and need to request scheduling changes," according to the California Chamber of Commerce.
-"Even if the employer is willing to accommodate a schedule change request and pay the extra hours of work, the employer [could face] liability by trying to do a simple favor for the employee."
+While such laws are “great in theory for those who need to know their schedules ahead of time, horrible for those that have last-minute obligations and need to request scheduling changes,” according to the California Chamber of Commerce.
+“Even if the employer is willing to accommodate a schedule change request and pay the extra hours of work, the employer liability by trying to do a simple favor for the employee.”

 (California Chamber of Commerce)